jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### `const` Declarations

-There's one other form of block-scoped declaration to consider, the `const`, which creates *constants*.
+There's one other form of block-scoped declaration to consider: the `const`, which creates *constants*.

-What exactly is a *constant*?
+What exactly is a constant?
 It's a variable that's read-only after its initial value is set.
 Consider:

 ```js
 {